vernard/docker-magento-clean/README.md

 Invest time in setting up an [Ubuntu](https://ubuntu.com/) machine or you can set your computer to dual-boot so you'll use Linux when coding.

 ### For Windows users:

+> There was extra information in Mark Shust's repository regarding how docker is setup using WSL2: https://github.com/markshust/docker-magento/discussions/372
+> It could provide useful information that could be missing in the instructions below.

 1. Open CMD as administrator (Press Win key, type CMD, Run as administrator)

 2. Execute `wsl --install`